Gunja Mosque

-The Gunja Mosque (Džamija u Gunji; Džamija u Gunji) is a mosque, located in the village of Gunja in the Syrmia county of Croatia.
+The Gunja Mosque (Džamija u Gunji) is a mosque, located in the village of Gunja in the Syrmia county of Croatia.
 Built in 1969, it is the oldest active mosque in the country.

 History

 The Gunja Mosque is the oldest mosque in Croatia in continuous use.
 During the Ottoman era, there was 250 mosques in Croatia.
 However, As of 2014, only three mosques remained standing.
 The largest and most representative one of them, Ibrahim Pasha's Mosque, is located in eastern Croatian town of Đakovo but is today used as the Roman Catholic Church of All Saints.
 Another mosque in eastern Croatia, which today does not exist, was located in Osijek.
 It was the Kasım Pasha Mosque constructed after 1526 at the site of modern-day Church of Saint Michael.
 Most of the Ottoman structures in the region were systematically destroyed after the Treaty of Karlowitz.